dimitri/pgcopydb/README.md

-    fork      Clone an entire database from source to target follow    Replay changes from the source database to the target database copy-db   Clone an entire database from source to target snapshot  Create and exports a snapshot on the source database
+    fork      Clone an entire database from source to target follow    Replay changes from the source database to the target database copy-db   Clone an entire database from source to target snapshot  Create and export a snapshot on the source database
   + compare   Compare source and target databases
   + copy      Implement the data section of the database copy
   + dump      Dump database objects from a Postgres instance